Introduction to GST on Insurance

 Impact of GST on Insurance Premiums

-The insurance sector, along with the banking sector, became more expensive as a result.
-Additionally, insurers faced higher compliance and administrative expenses due to more frequent GST returns, complicating the taxability of inter-branch services.
+The insurance sector, like the banking sector, became more expensive overall.
+Insurers also faced increased compliance and administrative burdens, including more frequent GST returns and complexities in taxing inter-branch services.

 Tax Savings on GST Paid for Insurance